top of page

 Indigo is one of the oldest textile dyes, used for centuries in countries such as India, Japan, Egypt and Peru, and its use in pottery and frescoes dates as far back as ancient Mayan civilisations.
 In the 19th century thousands of chests of the dye were exported from India to Europe to be used to colour clothes – including for the French army, who wore dark blue indigo uniforms during the French Revolution as a more robust and practical colour than white.
 Indigo dye continues to be used for clothing, especially denim, and in fact is lauded for its fading qualities when used for jeans, which add depth to the texture.

-How it was made years ago?
+How was Indigo Watercolor made years ago?

 It was initially created from plants that were cut and packed into large vats, where they softened and fermented.
 The dark precipitate was then skimmed, strained, pressed and dried into cakes which formed the basis of indigo.
 This pigment is the natural plant-based pigment used for dyeing clothes, which fades over time and is not to be confused with the synthetic pigment.